genotoul-bioinfo/dgenies/src/dgenies/md/INSTALL.md

 - `config_dir`: where configuration file will be stored.
 - `upload_folder`: where uploaded files will be stored.
 - `data_folder`: where data files will be stored (PAF files and other files used for the dotplot).
-- `threads_local`: number of threads to use for local jobs.
 - `web_url`: public URL of your website.
 - `max_upload_size`: max size allowed for query and target file (-1 to avoid the limit) - size uncompressed.
 - `max_upload_size_ava`: max size allowed for target file for all-vs-all mode (only target given, -1 to avoid the limit) - size uncompressed.